All-sky, all-frequency directional search for persistent gravitational-waves from Advanced LIGO's and Advanced Virgo's first three observing runs: Derivation of broadband radiometer (BBR) estimates from ASAF search

-\paragraph{Derivation of broadband radiometer (BBR) estimates from ASAF search.--} One can integrate the ASAF results over frequency to obtain the broadband radiometer point estimate, variance and upper limits.
+One can integrate the ASAF results over frequency to obtain the broadband radiometer point estimate, variance and upper limits.
 We invoke the standard assumption used in the BBR search~\cite{o3_direction}, that the anisotropic PSD can be decomposed as a product of frequency and direction dependent terms,

 where $H(f)$ is assumed to be a power law model proportional to $(f/f_{\rm{ref}})^{\alpha}$ where $\alpha$ is the spectral index and $f_{\rm{ref}}$ is a reference frequency set to $25~\rm{Hz}$.
 The BBR estimator and its standard deviation~\cite{S5dir,O1dir,O2dir} can then be written in terms of ASAF estimators as